shubhvash/mern-template/readme.md

 During development of the React app, use **npm run react-dev** or simply navigate to the client folder and run **npm start**.
 Remember you need the server running as well for it to work.

-If you want reload-functionality for the server code, I recommend using something like [nodemon](https://www.npmjs.com/package/nodemon).
-You can then navigate to the server folder and start it using **nodemon src/index.js**.

-Before deploying, build and start the app, and test that everything works on http://localhost:8080.
-The react app should open when you visit http://localhost:8080 in the browser and the API should be available on http://localhost:8080/api/.
+Before deploying, build and start the app, and test that everything works on http://localhost:4000.
+The react app should open when you visit http://localhost:3000 in the browser and the API should be available on http://localhost:4000/api/.

 ## Configuration
-The app opens on port 8080 by default.
+The app opens on port 4000 by default.
 If the environment variable **PORT** is set, that port will be used instead.

 In production mode, the React app expects to find the API on the same port as itself on the `/api` path.
-In development mode, the React app expects to find the api on http://localhost:8080/api/ instead.
+In development mode, the React app expects to find the api on http://localhost:3000/api/ instead.
 You can change this behaviour in the React `.env` files.

 ## Server implementation
 It's worth noting that a few tricks are used in the server implementation to concurrently serve the http REST API and the React app.